Plastics (Twist-off Lids)

 • Food pouches (chip bags, candy bags)

-These are made from different types of plastics that cannot be processed with plastics #1 and #2.
+These are made from different types of plastics that cannot be processed with the recyclables being collected.

 Plastic bags and plastic film may be accepted at grocery stores such as Hy-Vee or Target for their recycling programs.